-Fleur and Colin Speakman, who helped found our charity, the Yorkshire Dales Society, and who have undertaken many signficant roles with the charity and continue to offer great support.
-Colin is a Vice President, and Fleur has only recently stepped down (June 2017) as volunteer Editor of the Yorkshire Dales Review after 35 years of service.
+Fleur and Colin Speakman, who helped found our charity, the Yorkshire Dales Society, and who have undertaken many significant roles with the charity and continue to offer great support.
+Colin is a Vice President, and Fleur was Editor of the Yorkshire Dales Review for 35 years.

 The Yorkshire Dales Society was founded in 1981.
 Founding member of the Yorkshire Dales Society, Colin Speakman, reflects on the humble beginnings of the charity.

 “Local people with a love of the special qualities of the National Park, and who believed in the protection of this special landscape, felt they did not have a voice.
 They felt there was a negative perception that that somehow the National Park was a “bad thing” preventing economic growth by draconian planning laws.
 We knew this was not an accurate picture, and that the Yorkshire Dales National Park was in fact subject to the identical planning laws as in other parts of Britain.

 At the same time we also felt that there needed to be a bridge between people who loved and cared for the Dales who lived outside the National Park boundary, and those who lived within.
 We wanted to support the ideals of conservation of the area as a nationally important asset, whilst recognising that the only way such a special landscape of the Yorkshire Dales can be protected is through a vibrant local economy.
 Essentially the Yorkshire Dales is a cultural, not a purely natural landscape.
 A phrase we coined at that time is as true today as it was in 1980 – “A Landscape is a People”.